 Our Campaigning Objectives provide further detail.

-The team is supported by our Architecture & Planning Committee, 16 professional advisers from a wide range of relevant backgrounds, including surveying, town planning, building conservation and architecture.
+The team is supported by our Architecture, Planning & Place Committee, a group of professional advisers from a wide range of relevant backgrounds, including surveying, town planning, building conservation and architecture.
 The committee meets every second Tuesday of the month to consider planning applications and pre-application presentations.
 The aim is always to respond with clear and constructive observations and advice.
 We positively welcome any requests by developers to engage with them on developments large and small, and the earlier the better.